Craig Boynton

 Craig Boynton (born June 19, 1964) is a tennis coach and former player from the United States.

 Boynton made his only singles appearance in the Grand Prix circuit at the 1988 U.S. Pro Tennis Championships; he entered the main draw as a qualifier, and lost to countryman Richey Reneberg in the first round.

 After retiring from playing, he became a coach in 1993.
-He has been the coach of Hubert Hurkacz since March 2019, and has worked with players like Jim Courier, John Isner and Mardy Fish in the past.
+He was the coach of Hubert Hurkacz from March 2019 - 2024, and has worked with players like Jim Courier, John Isner and Mardy Fish in the past.

 Personal life

 Boynton is married to former professional tennis player Teri Whitlinger.
 Their three children were born in Cincinnati before the family moved to Tampa in 2004.